EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

 ### View the container's output files

-Open OnDemand uses TRE Container Execution Service tools to run containers.
-Consequently, containers run via Open OnDemand **must** conform to the requirements of the Container Execution Service.
+Open OnDemand uses TRE Container Execution Service tools to run containers and containers run via Open OnDemand **must** conform to the requirements of the Container Execution Service, and `hello-tre` does.
 For this walkthrough, the key points are that containers need to support three directories, so that when the container is run, three directories on the back-end can be mounted into the container:

 | Back-end directory | Container directory | Description |
 | ------------------ | ------------------- | ----------- |